Public Health

 Degree Requirements

 The chronic disease epidemiology concentration consists of required and elective coursework and satisfactory completion of the capstone experience.
 A total of ten courses is required (excluding the Seminar, CDE 525/CDE 526).
 It is expected that this program will be completed during a single academic year when a student enrolls full-time.
-Students with an M.P.H. or relevant graduate degree may be eligible to substitute advanced courses for some of the required courses.
 Written permission of the DGS is required prior to enrolling in substitute courses.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 Curriculum